tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 cryptographically authenticated).
 On-path adversaries can, in general, pose a harm to connectivity.

-When RRC is coupled with CID (as expected in most cases), peers SHOULD avoid using the same CID on multiple network paths, as an adversary can otherwise correlate the communication interaction across those different paths.
-This is not possible in DTLS 1.2 since CIDs have the same life-span of the connection.
-Instead, DTLS 1.3 provides mechanisms to ensure a new CID can always be used, if necessary.
+Peers SHOULD avoid using the same CID on multiple network paths, in particular when initiating connection migration or when probing a new network as described in {{path-validation}}, as an adversary can otherwise correlate the communication interaction across those different paths.
+While this is not possible in DTLS 1.2, since CIDs have the same life-span of the connection, DTLS 1.3 provides instead mechanisms to ensure a new CID can always be used, if necessary.
 In general, an endpoint should proactively send RequestConnectionId to ask for new CIDs as soon as the pool of spare CIDs is depleted (or below a threshold).
 Also, in case a peer might have exhausted available CIDs, a migrating endpoint could include NewConnectionId in packets sent on the new path to make sure that the subsequent path validation can use fresh CIDs.

 # IANA Considerations